Crisis Management in Public Relations

 TSB suffered an IT nightmare when they attempted to upgrade their computer system in April 2018.
 First, they announced there would be no access to online banking from Friday 20 April to Sunday to 22 April.
 But this quickly turned into Tuesday, Wednesday and then nearly a week of frustration.
 TSB’s CEO Paul Pester apologised via Twitter.
 But customers looking for more information were put on hold for hours or told to go to a TSB branch, which due to branch closures, was 15 miles away for some customers.

+Then Pester committed the biggest PR crisis crime: he blamed parent company and IT provider Sabadell, saying it was their fault.
 Even a month later, TSB customers were still having issues.
 The IT meltdown cost TSB £330M and the poor PR crisis management cost Pester his job.
 The Treasury Select Committee described the bank’s response to this PR crisis as “complacent and misleading”.

 Pret Tragedy